maxheltzel/MarketQuant/README.md

    - Create a new Schwab individual developer app with callback url "https://127.0.0.1" (case sensitive)
    - Wait until the status is "Ready for use", note that "Approved - Pending" will not work.
    - Enable TOS (Thinkorswim) for your Schwab account, it is needed for orders and other api calls.
-2. Install packages
-   - Install schwabdev and requirements `pip install schwabdev requests websockets`
-   - *You may need to use `pip3` instead of `pip`*
 3. Why do I need to do this?
    - This will allow you to utilize the streaming and data tools that require a more nuanced data provider.
    - More data providers will be added in future updates.
    - You do not need a schwab account to utilize the Strategy Simulator.
 This uses data derived from Yahoo.

 ## What can this program do?
  - Build and simulate trading strategies using the TradingEngine class.
+ - Utilize market data tools to create algorithms, strategies, or anything you can think of within the scope.
  - Charts your trades and outputs your strategy performance.
- - Extensible Framework to allow for complete customization
+ - Extensible Framework to allow for complete customization.
  - Constantly adding more tools and features.

  ### TBD